pengqun/awesome-documentation/README.md

 ### User Documentation

-> It doesn't matter how good your product is, because if its documentation is not good enough, people will not use it. -  [The Documentation System](https://documentation.divio.com/introduction.html)
+> _"It doesn't matter how good your product is, because if its documentation is not good enough, people will not use it."_ -  [The Documentation System](https://documentation.divio.com/introduction.html)

 #### Tutorial